 The third fatty acid component in castor oil is Oleic Acid.
 This is an emollient which softens the hair and skin.
 Oleic acid also helps with moisture retention by reducing the rate of moisture evaporation to the atmosphere.
 This is great news for those with high porosity hair where moisture retention and dryness is an issue.

 To help with moisture retention, you can mix a few drops of castor oil with your deep conditioning treatment or co-wash conditioner.
-[Tweet “Also, you want to make sure that the “O” in your LOC method routine is castor oil.”]

 5. Fights dry hair and breakage

-One of the reasons why castor oil will forever remain a holy grail product for me is because of its rich moisturizing properties, which has been a life saver for my dry African hair.
+One of the reasons why castor oil will forever remain a holy grail product for me is because of its rich moisturizing properties, which has been a lifesaver for my dry African hair.
 The thick consistency of castor oil helps to increase moisture retention so that my hair can stay moisturized for a longer period of time.

 6. Softens and promotes silky smooth hair

 Remember the Oleic Acid in castor oil?
-This is what actually softens the hair, making it to feel silky smooth.
+This is what actually softens the hair, making it feel silky smooth.
 To get this silky touch, simply apply a few drops of castor oil on damp hair and on top of your leave-in conditioner.
-Twist or braid the hair, leave it to dry, then take down the style and run your fingers down your hair to see how soft and smooth your hair feels afterwards.
+Twist or braid the hair, leave it to dry, then take down the style and run your fingers down your hair to see how soft and smooth your hair feels afterward.